asadullahrifat89/honk-buster-game-pixijs/README.md

 Welcome to Honky Roads, a game where you are out to put a stop honking.

 ### Game Features
-These are some features currently in effect.
+These are some features currently developed.
 - Visual effects
 - Sound effects
 - Difficulty scaling with gameplay